janaagaard75/janaagaard75.github.io/posts/comments.md

 # Writing Good Code Comments

-You should strive to write self documenting code instead of relying on code comments to explain it, but this doesn't mean you shouldn't be writing any comments at all.
+You should strive to write code that doesn't need comments to explain it, but this doesn't mean you shouldn't be writing any comments at all.
 This article introduces a system for classifying most comments into three categories, meant to help you think about them, and in general improve your code.

 Comments are put there for the next programmer.
 Write full sentenses with proper capitalization and punctuation.

-TODO: Quote from Clean Code about comments being filler or simply plain wrong.
-“Well-documented“ quote.

-The guidelines in here are meant as just that - guidelines - so keep in mind that there will always be situations where you shouldn't follow these.
+Keep in mind that what is listed in here is guidelines and not rules.
+There will always be situations where you shouldn't follow these guidelines.

 ## Three Types of Comments